Last Updated on February 23, 2022

-In one of the most popular destinations in the world, you would think everything has been seen and done and there’s not much more to discover beyond the tourist attractions.
+In one of the most popular destinations in the world, you would think everything has been seen and done and there’s not much more to discover beyond the touristy things.
 Luckily, Venice, Italy still holds secrets in its alleyways to unique things to do and places to see.
-Of course, visit the famous and beautiful spots Venice has to offer, but spice up your travel plans and dig into your discoverer side by experiencing ten unusual things to do in Venice.
+Of course, visit the famous and beautiful spots Venice has to offer, but spice up your travel plans and dig into your explorer side by experiencing these ten unusual things to do in Venice.

 Venice is much more than the main San Marco neighborhood hosting its rich history and famous world-recognized architectural wonders.

 Over one hundred islands make up the central and outlying areas of Venice, built upon 60 foot posts beneath the surface of the sea.
 Venice’s canals are a winding adventure in themselves – beyond San Marco, you’ll find the honest and authentic Venice.

 No matter what neighborhood you are in, there are unique things to do in each of them that are less notable than Venice’s main attractions.
 If you’re looking to go off-the-beaten path, consider adding one – or a few – of these unusual things to do in Venice to your trip plans and pack along the travel tips sprinkled throughout this post.

 When I say unusual things to do in Venice, I don’t necessarily mean they are strange or completely out of the ordinary.
 But they are what an average visitor wouldn’t know about and would probably skip because they are not the famous sites!

 I wanted to offer suggestions as to what could spice up your itinerary and allow you to dive deeper into Venice, beyond the beautiful but very touristy areas like Piazza San Marco or the Rialto Bridge.

 I hope you find one or two to add to your bucket list!